 Create an Account With a New Domain Name Registrar

-You need to open an account with the new domain name registrar.
-You can pick a new domain name registrar for whatever reason you like, you maybe looking at buying a new domain name for a new project.
+You need to open an account with the new registrar.
+You can pick a new domain registrar for whatever reason you like.
+You maybe looking at buying a new domain name for a new project.